gvwilson/thirdbit/src/fiction/iffy/index.md

 held it,
 and exhaled slowly.
 Her lungs seemed fine,
-though the stringiness of her muscles spoke to a lifetime of barely-adequate nutrition.
+though the stringiness of her arms and legs spoke to a lifetime of barely-adequate nutrition.

 Sandrine scrunched her toes.
 They felt stubby—was this body really that much smaller than her original?